-We may now proceed to assess whether all the twenty Narrative Complexes as distinguished in Table 2 are irreducibly independent, or whether, on the contrary, some of them may be considered transformations or equivalents of the other Narrative Complexes.
-If the latter is the case, we will end up with a somewhat smaller number of Narrative Complexes for dating and for reconstructing of the pre- and post-Out-of-Africa history of Old World.
+formation or equivalents of the other Narrative Complexes.
+If the latter is the case, we will end up with a somewhat smaller number of Narrative Complexes for dating and for reconstructing of the preand post-Out-of-Africa history of Old World.